 All of our undergraduate degree programs encompass several key components:

 Two distinct features of our programs, which make them unique compared to what other Universities offer are: common curriculum at the first and second year levels, and integrated engineering design curriculum encompassing all four year levels.
 The common curriculum and the integrated design curriculum are shared by the ECE Department and Mechanical and Materials Engineering (MME) Department.
 The common curriculum ensures a common foundation for all EE, CpE and Mechanical Engineering (ME) students; whereas the integrated design curriculum promotes integrative multidisciplinary thinking and engineering practice.
-To build on these elements of the EE, CpE and ME curricula, the Department of Electrical & Computer Engineering offers a Electrical Engineering degree program with a concentration in Mechatronics Systems Engineering (MSE).
+To build on these elements of the EE, CpE and ME curricula, the Department of Electrical & Computer Engineering offers a Electrical Engineering degree program with a concentration in Mechatronics Systems Engineering (MSE) and a Electrical Engineering degree program with a concentration in Electrical Power and Energy Systems (EP&ES).

 DUAL DEGREE PROGRAMS